-where fn is the tracked order component, μ(n) contains the other components, and n is ….
+where fn is the tracked order component, μ(n) contains the other components, and n =1, 2,3 ….
 The second basic equation is the “structural equation”

-fn-2cosω∆Tfn-1+fn-2=ϵ(n), (5)
+fn-2cosω∆Tfn-1+fn-2=ϵ(n), (11)

 where fn is the tracked-order component, ω is the angular frequency, and ϵn is a nonhomogeneous term representing the other components.
 A more detailed explanation of the function of the data and structural equations can be found in Ref.
-[15].
+[12].